 "I caught on to it right away," said Koosman, and Lary believed his protégé’s command of the new pitch to be so proficient that he suggested the Mets give Koosman another chance.
 Clyde McCullough, manager at Class A Auburn of the New York-Penn League, took on Koosman, but once again the young lefty made a bad first impression.
 Oversleeping the night before he was to report, Koosman missed his plane and showed up late the first day.
 He was immediately in McCullough's doghouse, sitting on the bench and participating in strenuous workouts for almost a month before finally getting into a game.
 Once he stepped on the field, however, impressions changed.
 Koosman led the league in 1966 with a 1.38 ERA, collecting 174 strikeouts.
 The following spring, he joined the Mets.

 Koosman's first appearance in a big league uniform was in Philadelphia on April 14, 1967.
 He relieved starter Jack Fisher and threw 2 2/3 innings, striking out two, walking two, and not allowing a hit.
-But after the season’s first 30 days, the Mets had to cut three players, and Jerry was sent to Jacksonville, along with Greg Goossen and former World Series headliner Ralph Terry.
+But after the season’s first 30 days, the Mets had to cut three players, and Jerry was sent to Jacksonville, along with Greg Goossen and Larry Stahl.

 Despite those numbers, Koosman made the starting rotation in New York the following spring under a new manager.
 Gil Hodges had been hired after Wes Westrum’s departure in the final week and a half of the ’67 season.
 Westrum had been "very kind to me," Koosman said of his previous manager, "so I was pretty downhearted when he got released."
 Anticipating a strong disciplinarian in Hodges, Koosman and many of his teammates were pleasantly surprised to find that the former Dodgers star was, at first, happy-go-lucky.
 "We had a lot of fun ... but once he had his own club put together and knew the personalities, he became strict ... [but] I doubt we would have won it with another manager.
 He was perfect for us."

-Koosman was slated to make the first start of what became a brilliant rookie season in San Francisco, but Martin Luther King, Jr. had been assassinated the week before and the date had been designated as a national day of mourning; the major leagues canceled the entire day’s schedule.
+Koosman was slated to make the first start of what became a brilliant rookie season in San Francisco, but Martin Luther King, Jr. had been assassinated the week before and the major leagues canceled the entire day’s schedule.
 Koosman was pushed back to open a series in Los Angeles on April 11, and he responded by beating the Dodgers on four hits in a 4-0 shutout.

 Six days later, he started the home opener against San Francisco and began by loading the bases with nobody out.
 He then struck out Willie Mays looking, got left fielder Jim Ray Hart to foul out, and fanned catcher Jack Hiatt, on his way to another shutout.